slonoed/slonoed.github.io/src/pages/r-dom/index.md

 ### No language mixing

 This one is very opinionated.
-I found that switching between two completely syntaxes is unnecessary complexity.
+I found that switching between two completely syntaxes was unnecessary complexity.

 ```jsx
 r.div(